 Does boiling water kill weeds?

 Yes, boiling water can be an effective way to kill weeds.
-The high temperature of boiling water can cause the cells in the weed’s leaves and stem to rupture, which can ultimately kill the plant.
+The high temperature of boiling water can cause the cells in the weed’s leaves and stems to rupture, which can ultimately kill the plant.

 To use boiling water as a weed killer, simply boil a pot of water on the stove and then carefully pour the boiling water over the weeds you want to kill.
 Be sure to avoid pouring boiling water on any desirable plants in the area, as it can also harm them.